Leadbelly

 Sometimes I live in town

-Sometimes I take
+Sometimes I take a great notion,

 To jump into the river and drown

-I love Irene, God knows I
+I love Irene, God knows I do,

 I'll love her till the seas run dry